Professional edition active

 Loss of electrolytes can cause severe hyponatremia, hypokalemia, and hypocalcemia.
 Cardiac arrhythmias can result.

-During the 2nd week of symptoms, either defervescence occurs and patients begin recovery, or patients develop fatal multiple organ failure.
+During the second week of symptoms, either defervescence occurs and patients begin recovery, or multiple organ failure develops, leading to fatality.
 Recovery is prolonged and may be complicated by recurrent hepatitis, transverse myelitis, and orchitis.
 The case fatality rate ranges from 25 to 90%.

 Ebola virus can persist in the central nervous system and ultimately cause a relapse.